+Section 4975.
 Section 4975 imposes an excise tax on a disqualified person that engages in a prohibited transaction with the plan.

 Plan.
-For purposes of prohibited transactions (section 4975), the term plan means any of the following:
+For purposes of this section, the term "plan" means any of the following.

-A trust described in section 401(a) that forms part of a plan.

-A plan described in section 403(a). and that trust or plan is exempt from tax under section 501(a).

-An individual retirement account described in section 408(a).

-An individual retirement annuity described in section 408(b).

-An Archer MSA described in section 220(d).

-A Coverdell education savings account described in section 530.
+- A trust described in section 401(a) that forms part of a plan. - A plan described in section 403(a) that is exempt from tax under section 501(a). - An individual retirement account described in section 408(a). - An individual retirement annuity described in section 408(b). - An Archer MSA described in section - A Coverdell education savings account described in section 530.

-A Health Savings Account described in section 223(d).

-A trust described in section 501(c)(22).
+- A Health Savings Account described in section 223(d). - A trust described in section 501(c)(22).

-If the IRS determined at any time that your plan was a plan AUTION as defined above, it will always remain subject to the excise tax on prohibited transactions (section 4975).
-This also applies to the tax on minimum funding deficiencies (section 4971).
+If the IRS determined at any time that your plan was a plan CAUTION as defined above, it will always remain subject to the excise tax on prohibited transactions under section 4975.
+This also applies to the tax on minimum funding deficiencies under section 4971.

 Disqualified person.
-A disqualified person is any person who is:
+A "disqualified person" is a person who is any of the following.

-A fiduciary.

-2. A person providing services to the plan.

-3. An employer, any of whose employees are covered by the plan.

-4. An employee organization, any of whose members are covered by the a.
-The combined voting power of all classes of stock entitled to vote, or the total value of shares of all classes of stock of a corporation, b.
-The capital interest or the profits interest of a partnership, c.
-The beneficial interest of a trust or unincorporated enterprise in a, b, or c, which is an employer or an employee organization described in 3 or 4 above.
-A limited liability company should be treated as a corporation, or a partnership, depending on how the organization is treated for federal tax purposes.

-5. Any direct or indirect owner of 50% or more of:

-6. A member of the family of any individual described in 1, 2, 3, or 5.
-A member of a family is the spouse, ancestor, lineal descendant, and any spouse of a lineal descendant.

-7. A corporation, partnership, or trust or estate of which (or in which) any direct or indirect owner holds 50% or more of the interest described in 5a,

-5b, or 5c of such entity.
-For purposes of 7, the beneficial interest of the trust or estate is owned directly or indirectly, or held by persons described in 1 through

-8. An officer, director (or an individual having powers or responsibilities similar to those of officers or directors), a 10% or more shareholder or highly compensated employee (earning 10% or more of the yearly wages of an employer) of a person described in 3, 4, 5, or 7.

-9. A 10% or more (in capital or profits) partner or joint venturer of a person described in 3, 4, 5, or 7.

-10. Any disqualified person, as described in 1 through 9 above, who is a disqualified person with respect to any plan to which a section 501(c)(22) trust applies, that is permitted to make payments under section 4223 of the Employee Retirement Income Security Act (ERISA).
+- 1. A fiduciary. - 2.
+A person providing services to the plan. - 3.
+An employer, any of whose employees are covered by the plan. - 4.
+An employee organization, any of whose members are covered by the plan. - 5.
+A direct or indirect owner of 50% or more of: - a.
+The combined voting power of all classes of stock entitled to vote, or the total value of shares of all classes of stock of a corporation, - b.
+The capital interest or the profits interest of a partnership, - c.
+The beneficial interest of a trust or unincorporated enterprise in (a), (b), or (c), which is an employer or an employee organization described in (3) or (4) above.
+A limited liability company should be treated as a corporation or a partnership, depending on how the organization is treated for federal tax purposes. - 6.
+A member of the family of any individual described in (1), (2), (3), or (5).
+A "member of a family" is the spouse, ancestor, lineal descendant, and any spouse of a lineal descendant. - 7.
+A corporation, partnership, or trust or estate of which (or in which) any direct or indirect owner holds 50% or more of the interest described in (5a), (5b), or (5c) of such entity.
+For this purpose, the beneficial interest of the trust or estate is owned, directly or indirectly, or held by persons described in (1) through (5). - 8.
+An officer, director (or an individual having powers or responsibilities similar to those of officers or directors), a 10% or more shareholder or highly compensated employee (earning 10% or more of the yearly wages of an employer) of a person described in (3), (4), (5), or (7). - 9.
+A 10% or more (in capital or profits) partner or joint venturer of a person described in (3), (4), (5), or (7). - 10.
+Any disqualified person, as described in (1) through (9) above, who is a disqualified person with respect to any plan to which a section 501(c)(22) trust applies, that is permitted to make payments under section 4223 of the Employee Retirement Income Security Act (ERISA).